Bourbon and Blood Cocktail

 In a separate vessel, mix all the ingredients together with large ice cubes and stir to combine.
 Upturn your smoky glass and immediately insert a large ice cube, spinning the ice cube a couple of times so the ice absorbs the smoke.
 Pour the cocktail over the top, garnish, and enjoy!

-Autumn Sangria
+Spiced Sangria

 Cherry Blossom Cocktail